CDCgov/phdi-google-cloud/docs/getting_started.md

 #### Running Cloud Functions Locally

 During development it can be helpful to run Cloud Functions on a local machine in order to test them without having to deploy to GCP.
 This can be done using the [Functions Framework](https://cloud.google.com/functions/docs/functions-framework).
-To run a Cloud Function locally simply navigate into its root directory, activate its virtual environemnt, and `functions-framework --target <MY-FUNCTION-NAME> --debug`.
+To run a Cloud Function locally simply navigate into its root directory, activate its virtual environemnt, and run `functions-framework --target <MY-FUNCTION-NAME> --debug`.

 #### Cloud Function Unit Testing